Mummies galore, with recycled cardboard inner tubes.

 The Mummies are coming!

-It’s quite hard not to look at cardboard inner tubes again, they are so versatile and make easy mummy crafts for kids to do for Halloween!
+Cardboard inner tubes are versatile and make easy mummy crafts for kids to do for Halloween!

-Inner tubes are always in abundance, as they are what hold our toilet paper together, or our kitchen paper towel!
+Inner tubes are always plentiful because they are the basis of what holds our toilet paper and kitchen paper towels together.
+They are also a great crafting resource.

 Within this post, I will show you how you can make a couple of super easy Mummies.